aencinas1/Pewlett-Hackard-Analysis/README.md

 ## Summary
 Based off the data:
 1. There are many roles that will need to be filled soon as people begin to retire.
 In fact, 90,398 roles will need to be filled, which is a substantial amount of roles.
+2. From the data I pulled, there 1549 people that qualify to be mentors.
+Simply put, that is not enough mentors to equip the next generation within Pewlett Hackard.
+It is, however, a good number of mentors that could be assigned to younger top candidates to prioritize propping up younger leadership.
+PH should not abandon the mentor program, but they should look for something to supplement it with.
+3.